 Informal: Hey- just found out the meeting date got switched from Tuesday to Wednesday.
 If you can’t make it, let your supervisor know so we can make sure to get you the meeting notes.

 Different situations call for alternating, and equally effective use of these two styles.
 The main variables to keep in mind when deciding which to use are 1) Your Audience, and 2) The Content.
 Formal writing is typically appropriate for academic writing and most business communications; informal writing is more acceptable when communicating with friends, family and other close ones (e.g., colleagues you work with on a daily basis).

 In informal writing, it’s OK to use contractions, abbreviations, colloquial words and expressions (hey, can’t, guys, TV, see ya, etc.).
 It’s also OK to use your active voice, which means you can be a little more direct (“we need to get this done today”), as opposed to formal writing, where you should be more passive (“it would be ideal for this to be finished by end of day”).

 These are just a few of the differences between formal and informal writing, but you get the idea.
 Neither is right or wrong, you just need to use good judgment.

 Let’s face it—written communication has become the way of the world, especially in business.
-The same way text messaging has replaced phone conversations in our personal lives, so has e-mail replaced phone calls in the business world.
+The same way text messaging has replaced phone conversations in our personal lives, e-mail has replaced phone calls in the business world.
 This means the written word is more important than ever.
-Using proper GPS can save time, face…it could even save your job (really!).
+Using proper GPS can save time, face…it could even save your job (really).